ana-kuznetsova/ana-kuznetsova.github.io/projects.md

 -----
 #### Machine Translation for Guarani–Spanish language pair

-This project was completed during *Google Summer of Code* program for machine translation open source platform  *[Apertium](https://github.com/apertium)* focusing on under-resourced and marginalizedlanguages.
+This project was completed during *Google Summer of Code* program for machine translation open source platform  *[Apertium](https://github.com/apertium)* focusing on under-resourced and marginalized languages.

-The project includes the construction of FST-based morphological analyser, Guarani-Spanishbilingual dictionary (bidix) and Transfer rules (see full [report](https://wiki.apertium.org/wiki/User:Anakuznetsova/GSOC_2018_Guarani_Spanish)).
+The project includes the construction of FST-based morphological analyser, Guarani-Spanish bilingual dictionary (bidix) and Transfer rules (see full [report](https://wiki.apertium.org/wiki/User:Anakuznetsova/GSOC_2018_Guarani_Spanish)).

+One of the main components of the system is morphological analyser achieved coverage of 89% and 90% on two open source corpora.